 - (a) The major shareholders information was derived from the data that the Company issued common shares (including treasury shares) and preference shares in dematerialised form which were registered and held by the shareholders above 5% on the last operating date of each quarter and was calculated by Taiwan Depository & Clearing Corporation.
 The share capital which was recorded on the financial statements may be different from the actual number of shares in dematerialised form due to the difference in the calculation basis. - (b) If the aforementioned data contains shares which were kept in trust by the shareholders, the data was disclosed as separate account of client which was set by the trustee.
 As for the shareholder who reports share equity as an insider whose shareholding ratio is greater than 10% in accordance with Securities and Exchange Act, the shareholding ratio includes the self-owned shares and shares held in trust, at the same time, the shareholders have power to decide how to allocate the assets held in trust.
 For the information on reported share equity of insider, please refer to Market Observation Post System.

-CREATIVE SENSOR INC. DETAILS OF CASH AND CASH EQUIVELANTS DECEMBER 31, 2022 (EXPRESSED IN THOUSANDS OF NEW TAIWAN DOLLARS)
+CREATIVE SENSOR INC. DETAILS OF CASH AND CASH EQUIVELANTS DECEMBER 31, 2023 (Expressed in thousands of New Taiwan dollars, except as otherwise indicated)

 Tabel 1